aosabook/500lines/functionalDB/chapter.md

 A database consists of:

 1. Layers of entities, each with its own unique timestamp (the rings in Figure 1).
-2. A top-ID value which is the next available unique ID.
+2. A top-id value which is the next available unique ID.
 3. The time at which the database was last updated.